gp4store/PLC-Data-Pipeline-Vibration-Analytics/README.md

 - **Security**: Follow AWS security best practices for S3 bucket policies and Lambda permissions
 - **Backup Strategy**: Consider keeping local backups before file deletion in upload script

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Test your changes with simulated data
-4. Submit a pull request

-## 📄 License

-This project is for educational and demonstration purposes.

-## 🆘 Support

-For issues and questions:
-- Check the troubleshooting section above
-- Review AWS CloudWatch logs
-- Open an issue in this repository